アプリでプロモコードAPP10を利用すると10%オフになります

 Noodle Dishes

-But Kyoto’s noodle scene goes beyond soba.
-The city has its own unique ramen flavours such as Tonkotsu, a rich pork broth ramen loved by locals and a filling meal that will warm you up on a cold day.
 With hundreds of ramen shops all over the city, you will find the perfect bowl for your cravings.
-And don’t forget to try udon at a ramen shop in Kyoto, the thick wheat flour noodles that goes with a smooth slurp.
+And don’t forget to try udon at a ramen shop in Kyoto, the thick wheat flour noodles that go with a smooth slurp.

 Travelling solo or wish to enjoy your ramen in peace?
 Indulge in a private ramen lunch in Gion, Kyoto.